-

 Got questions?
 Hopefully a few of them are answered below, but please contact us if you have more!

-What are these Elections for?
+What are these elections for?

 The multitude of elections held at the SU is to ensure the SU is led by YOU, whether that be through voting in a sports club election for your Captain, or nominating yourself for the SU President role.